 Kenneth Hahn Hall of Administration / Stanley Mosk Courthouse

-There has been a lot of talk recently about proposals to demolish and replace the two county-owned and operated buildings flanking Grand Park in downtown Los Angeles -- the 1960 Kenneth Hahn Hall of Administration and the 1958 Stanley Mosk Courthouse.
+During the last decade, there has been a lot of talk about proposals to demolish and replace the two county-owned and operated buildings flanking Grand Park in downtown Los Angeles -- the 1960 Kenneth Hahn Hall of Administration and the 1958 Stanley Mosk Courthouse.
 This idea comes as part of the reopening and success of Grand Park and its role as serving as a major open space destination and attraction for downtown.
 In early October 2013, Grand Park was named to the American Planning Association's 2013 list of Great American Spaces in America.

 An August 27, 2013 opinion piece in the Downtown News by Dan Rosenfeld entitled "As Grand Park Thrives, County Buildings Are in the Crosshairs," suggests three options for the two buildings, including demolition; relocating the County functions to another site; and, rehabilitation.